Kinetically constrained cavity QED: from blockaded ferromagnetism to long-range quantum scars: Equilibrium Properties

 In the opposite extreme limit $-V \ll \Delta \ll -1$, the system favors the maximal number of excitations consistent with the Rydberg blockade.
 The resulting ground states are two-fold degenerate:

 where $\ket{Z_2}$ is the N\'{e}el state,

 and $T_1$ denotes translation by one lattice site.
+Similar results have been reported before for the PXP model~\cite{Fendley_CDW2004,Daniel_scars2023}.
 For large negative $\Delta$, the true ground state remains close to Eq.~\eqref{eq:GS_neel}, with only weak corrections due to interactions.
 These corrections are generally smaller than in the PM case, since the blockade constraint more strongly restricts quantum fluctuations around $\ket{Z_2}$ than around $\ket{0}$.

 We now turn to the intermediate regime $|\Delta| \lesssim 1$, where interactions dominate.
 At $\Delta = 0$, as discussed previously (Eq.~\eqref{eq:PXP2_to_PXP}), the eigenstates of $\tilde{H}$ match those of the PXP model, which describes a constrained spin chain in a transverse field.
 The ground state of the PXP model exhibits finite magnetization $\langle \sigma^x_i \rangle \neq 0$~\cite{Lesanovsky_Rydberg2011}, implying the same holds for $\tilde{H}$ at $\Delta = 0$.
 However, in contrast to the PXP model, both its ground state and highest excited state become degenerate ground states of $\tilde{H}$ in this limit.
 This signals a ferromagnetic (FM) phase characterized by spontaneous breaking of the spin $Z_2$ symmetry, $\sigma^x_i \to -\sigma^x_i$.
 In the cavity QED context, this FM phase corresponds to a superradiant (SR) phase, where the cavity field acquires a non-zero expectation value: